 tag with our own, like so:

-But how does Laravel know what the current language is or what languages are available in the application?
-It does this by looking at the locale setup in the config/app.php
+But how does Laravel know the current language or what languages are available in the application?
+It looks up the locale setup in the config/app.php

-app.
-Open up this file and look for these two array keys:
+Open this file and look for these two keys:

 /* |-------------------------------------------------------------------------- | Application Locale Configuration |-------------------------------------------------------------------------- | | The application locale determines the default locale that will be used | by the translation service provider.
 You are free to set this value | to any of the locales which will be supported by the application. | */ 'locale' => 'en', /* |-------------------------------------------------------------------------- | Application Fallback Locale |-------------------------------------------------------------------------- | | The fallback locale determines the locale to use when the current one | is not available.
 You may change the value to correspond to any of | the language folders that are provided through your application. | */ 'fallback_locale' => 'en',

-The descriptions shown above the keys should be self-explanatory, but in short, the locale
+The descriptions above the keys should be self-explanatory.
+In short, the locale

-key contains the default locale of your application (at least, if no other locale was set in the code).
-The fallback_locale
+key contains the default locale of your application (if no other locale was set in the code).

-is the one being activated in the case that we set a non-existent locale in our application.
+is activated if a non-existent locale is requested in your application.

 /* |-------------------------------------------------------------------------- | Available locales |-------------------------------------------------------------------------- | | List all locales that your application works with | */ 'available_locales' => [ 'English' => 'en', 'Russian' => 'ru', 'French' => 'fr', ],

-Now that we have established all the locales we’ll work with, we can go ahead and move on to translating our default welcome message.
+Now that we have configured all the locales to work with, let’s go ahead and move on to translating our default welcome message.

-Let’s start by adding new localization files in the resources/lang
+Let’s start by adding new localization files in JSON format in the resources/lang

 folder.
 First, create a resources/lang/ru.json